ayushmaskey/ayushmaskey.github.io/bigdatas/data-logstash-config.md

   stdout {
     codec => rubydebug
   }
-  # Archive Cisco ASA firewall logs on disk based on the event's timestamp
-  # Results in directories for each year and month, with conveniently-named log files, like:
-  # /path/to/archive/cisco-asa/2014/2014-09/cisco-asa-2014-09-24.log
   file {
     path => "/config-dir/archive/asa-%{+YYYY-MM-dd}.log"
   }

-  # Also output to ElasticSearch for review in Kibana
   elasticsearch { hosts => ["elasticsearch:9200"] }
 }
 ```